wenhoujx/swiper/README.md

 basic rules:

-1. Search either literal string or javascript regex `/.../`
+1. Search either literal string e.g. `abc` or javascript regex `/.../`.
 2. Search strings separated by space are AND-ed together. e.g. "a b" matched lines with "a" and "b" on the same line.
 3. Search string prefixed with `!` negates the search, "a !b" matches lines with "a" but not "b".
 Use regex `/\!/` if you want to match `"!"` literal string.
+   Search string starts with `!` does not contribute to the border highlights.
 4. Default case insensitive search.
 Upcased search term matches case sensitively.

 Some quick Example: